clayallsopp/motion-http/README.md

 Cross-platform HTTP library for RubyMotion.

-Delegates to the best networking library on each platform, and gives you an escape hatch when you need it.
+Delegates to the best networking library on each platform (AFNetworking on iOS, OkHttp on Android), and gives you an escape hatch when you need it.

 ## Usage

 ### Building Requests

-Motion::HTTP is built on moving around `Motion::HTTP::Request` objects.
+Motion::HTTP is structured around around `Motion::HTTP::Request` objects.

 ```ruby
 request = Motion::HTTP::Request.new

 request.method = :get
 request.url = "http://google.com"
 # add parameters